OpenSpace/OpenSpace-Docs/content/milky-way/nebulae/supernova-remnants/index.md

 :align: left
 :alt: A view of the Milky Way Galaxy with a white ring around the Sun and orange points marking the locations of supernova remnants.

 A view of supernova remnants, in orange, near the Sun in the Milky Way Galaxy.
 The Sun lies at the center of the white ring.
-Many "famous" remnants are visible: the Crab Nebula from the supernova of 1054, the Tycho remnant from the 1572 supernova observed by [Tycho Brahe](https://en.wikipedia.org/wiki/Tycho_Brahe).
+Many notable remnants are visible: the Crab Nebula from the supernova of 1054, the Tycho remnant from the 1572 supernova observed by [Tycho Brahe](https://en.wikipedia.org/wiki/Tycho_Brahe).
 Cassiopeia A is at the bottom right of the frame, believed to be from a supernova around 1690.
 :::

 ## The nebulous remnant

-The result is the expulsion of much of the stellar material into interstellar space.
+The result of a supernova is the expulsion of much of the stellar material into interstellar space.
 The gas sweeps out at hypersonic speeds, sweeping up any intervening gas and exciting it.
 Remnants have a pulsar or neutron star at their center, the remaining core of the dead star.
 Many supernova remnants are shell-like in appearance, but some take on jets from the pulsar inside them.

 ## Short lifetimes

 Eventually, the expansion speed will slow to the speed of the ambient interstellar gas.
-This entire process takes around 30,000 years, so these objects are visible to an extremely short period of time, cosmically, before they fade into the surrounding gas.
+This entire process takes around 30,000 years, so these objects are visible over an extremely short period of time, cosmically, before they fade into the surrounding gas.

 ## Scant data?